1.1 Cultivating therapy

 - 1.6 In conclusion

 The project grew out of a previous permacultural design where workshops are integrated along with animals that serve as therapy, edible gardens and garden forests, bioconstruction, renewable energy, seed management, creation of natural treatment plant for water management, local organic resources networks… And by doing so, not only create a close relationship in therapy, but also to get a healthier diet through the cultivation of soil and water.
-22 years of training thanks to the trial-and-error method.
-Since the very first moment the main therapeutic project has been the building of the center itself (Figure 1.2).
+Twenty-three years of training thanks to the trial-and-error method.
+Since the very first moment the main therapeutic project has been the building of the center itself (Figure I.2).

 Such determination made the promoter search resources for mental health and meet the Insular Council of Psychosocial Rehabilitation and Community Action (CIRPAC in Spanish), institution created by the Canary Islands government and subscribed to the Health Council for community services and psychiatric recovery.